 We also had a chance to learn about coffee regions, strains, and roasts.
 Indeed, a wonderful takeaway from the class was an understanding of the nuance of coffee.
 I was even able to impress my barista!

-If that wasn’t enough, the class covered all of the other aspects of coffee-making, like how to choose the right dairy option, how to use a frother, and even how to create a design in the foam.
+If that wasn’t enough, the class covered all of the other aspects of coffee-making, like how to choose the right dairy option, how to use a frother, and even how to create heart and rosetta latte art designs.

+This coffee course covered everything I ever wanted to know about coffee and definitely exceeded my expectations.
 Since then, I’ve highly enjoyed incorporating my new skills into my morning routine.
-The ten minute process of grinding and brewing allows me to start off the day meditatively, while sitting down to a cup of my home brew gives me a sense of pride.
+The ten minute process of grinding and brewing allows me to start off the day meditatively, while sitting down to a cup of my home brew gives me a sense of accomplishment.
 Even while traveling, I cannot leave the house without my hand-grinder, french press, and locally roasted beans.

 Of course, the boost in my savings is nice, too!